What is Hepatitis B?

 - Dialysis patients

 - Family members & sexual contacts of HBV-infected persons

-The treatment of hepatitis B depends on patient factors such as the severity of liver function abnormalities, the presence of liver cirrhosis, and viral DNA levels.
+The treatment depends on patient factors such as the severity of liver function abnormalities, the presence of liver cirrhosis, and viral DNA levels.
 The goals are to reduce viral DNA levels, decrease in viral infectivity (measured with HBeAg testing), and eliminate HBsAg.

 Patients with acute hepatitis B and severe liver function abnormalities typically receive treatment with a nucleoside/nucleotide analogue such as:

 Antiviral agents for chronic hepatitis B include Pegasys (pegylated interferon) or nucleoside/nucleotide analogs such as Vemlidy (tenofovir alafenamide) or Baraclude (entecavir).
 Special treatment considerations are typically made for patients with liver cirrhosis, abnormal kidney function, or those who are pregnant.

 - Lok AS, McMahon BJ.
 Chronic hepatitis B: update 2009.
 Hepatology 2009; 50:661. - https://www.ncbi.nlm.nih.gov/pubmed/19714720